monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 ## Current Advice

-**From October 22 2021, Metropolitan Melbourne is no longer in lockdown.**

-* No indoor Scouting
-* Outdoor Scouting limited to groups of 50 and density of 1 per 4m<sup>2</sup>*
-* Face masks must be work indoors and outdoors

 **From October 22 2021, unvaccinated volunteer workers are unable to undertake face-to-face Scouting unless:**

 * they have received a 1st dose by October 22 2021, or